GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 Recipes can in fact call other recipes as well as primitives.
 Primitives, also, can call recipes and other primitives.
-During execution the Astrodata Recipe System makes little distinction between recipes and primitives and from the view of those invoking recipes and primitives, recipe and primitive names are interchangeable.
+During execution, the Astrodata Recipe System makes little distinction between recipes and primitives and from the view of those invoking recipes and primitives, recipe and primitive names are interchangeable.
 E.g. a user executing recipes through the reduce command line program can just as easilly give a primitive name to the "reduce" command as a "recipe" name, and reduce will execute the primitive correctly.
 Still the general picture we tend to speak of is one in which we have a top level recipe for standard processes such as making a processed bias, which list the steps that the data must go through to complete the processing named by the recipe.
 In principle these steps are implemented in python and different types will be associated to different implementation, but again, in reality, the recipe may be calling other recipes which are broken down further into steps of either sub-recipes or final primitives.

-It is a judgment call how fine grained the list of step in a recipe should be, and this in principle drives how fine grain primitives should be.
+It is a judgment call how fine grained the steps in a recipe should be, and this in principle drives how fine grain primitives should be.
 However, what is appropriate to view in a recipe of a certain name and scope may not be the same granularity level which is appropriate for specialists in the data regime being processed, as the recipe will in general be associated with some general purpose concepts, and should have meaning for someone with general purpose knowledge.
 Sometimes if the top level recipe were to name every step which an Instrument Analyst or Data Processing Developer found distinct and "scientifically meaningful" this would lead to a too finely grained list of steps, which would obscure the big picture of how the transformation named is executed.

-In this case, which is common, then the more finely grained steps should be bundled together into recipes which appear just as a primitive would, in a higher level recipe.
+In this case, which is common, then the more finely grained steps should be bundled together into recipes which then are used as single statements in higher level recipes.
 The ability for recipes to call recipes ensures steps can be named whatever is semantically appropriate for whatever the scope of the transformation named might be.
 At one extreme the recipe system can support a processing paradigm in pipelines which invokes reduction with the most general